cybrneon/master-thesis/A_INSPIRATION/2024-04-15/Design Research Questions.md

 ## Research Question Exercise
 #### Question 01
-I am trying to learn about **user interfaces in the open source community** because I want to find out **why user interfaces look ugly** in order to to help understand **why designers aren't that much invested in the design of these interfaces**.
+I am trying to learn about **user interfaces in the open source community** because I want to find out **why user interfaces look ugly** in order to help understand **why designers aren't that much invested in the design of these interfaces.**
 #### Question 02
-I am trying to learn about **user interfaces in the open source community** because I want to find out **why user interfaces look ugly** in order to to help understand **why the general public haven't already moved to open source software**.
+I am trying to learn about **user interfaces in the open source community** because I want to find out **why user interfaces look ugly** in order to help understand **why the general public haven't already moved to open source software.**

+## Questions
+Why do user interfaces in open source applications look unattractive?
+Why do user interfaces in open source design applications look unattractive?
+Why aren't open source applications mainstream already?
+Why is open source design not that diversified?

+## Final Research Question